ArcanoxDragon/PokeRandomizer/README.md

 - Quick Save/Load feature for settings
   - Quickly load your favorite randomization settings from a file, or send your settings to a friend for races/co-ops
+- Optional Log File output
+  - See exactly what the randomizer did, including the random seed it used!
+- Custom random seed
+  - Allows a custom seed to be used so that multiple players can achieve the same results, or so that the results of a past randomization can be reproduced (provided a log file was created)
 - Outputs Luma-compatible Patches!
   - Play the randomized version of your game on any 3DS console capable of running the [Luma3DS](https://github.com/AuroraWright/Luma3DS) custom firmware!